abinit/abinit/doc/tutorial/rttddft.md

 In the following we will start our calculations from the ground state KS orbitals.
 Thus let us start by computing the ground state orbitals of diamond.
 This system was actually treated in details in the first PAW tutorial.
-If you have not done this first tutorial [PAW1](/tutorial/paw1) it might be a good idea to do it first.
+If you have not done this tutorial [PAW1](/tutorial/paw1) it might be a good idea to do it first.

 The input file *trttddft_1.abi* can be used to compute the ground state of diamond in PAW with a description that is similar to what was used in the first PAW tutorial.